6 Best Window Blinds and Shades for Reducing Dust and Allergens

 Here’s Why You Should Use a HEPA Vacuum

 Now that you’ve learned more about dust and allergens, you can work on more effective ways to eliminate them.
 Instead of using a conventional vacuum to clean your window coverings, try using a HEPA vacuum.
 If you’re experiencing serious issues with allergies, it’s best to kick things up a notch.
-The primary difference between the two types of vacuums is that the standard version isn’t equipped to prevent dust and particles from escaping.
-However, the HEPA version is designed to trap 99.97 percent of particles.
-On the other hand, HEPA cleaners can’t capture everything.
-You first have to make sure the filter is sealed correctly or the contents might seep out.
-And also, particles that are under 0.3 microns in size can potentially pass through it.
-But don’t let that discourage you.
-HEPA vacuums have a much better success rate than regular ones, and they’re worth trying.

 Go the Extra Mile with Cleaning

-It’s a no-brainer that continuous cleaning is required in order to keep the atmosphere in your home safe.
-However, there are other factors you should consider when picking out household cleaners.
-Sadly, there are cleansing products on the market that can cause just as much damage and irritability than dust and allergens.
-There are lots of harmful chemicals in cleaning agents that are not safe to use.
 Therefore, you should opt to use more natural products such as baking soda and vinegar.
-Plus, there are companies that manufacture organic cleansers that you can utilize.
+Plus, some companies manufacture organic cleansers that you can utilize.
 When it comes to your home and the well-being of your family, it’s better to be safe than sorry.

 Keep Your Family Safe from Harmful Elements

-Your home is the place where you go to relax, but you might not think about it as a harmful environment.
-Luckily, there are several ways you can fight against dust and allergens to make your environment cleaner.
 Allergies are not fun!
-The less irritants there are, the better you’ll feel.
+The fewer irritants there are, the better you’ll feel.
 Taking the extra precautions with cleaning and changing out your window coverings and other decor is totally worth it.
 If you’ve noticed that your allergy symptoms aren’t improving, it might be time to take an assessment of your home.
 Hopefully, this information will put you on the road to breathing more easily.

 Leave a comment